Emily Ratajkowski Posts Sexy Shot Of Her Assets As She Sunbathes On Yacht

-Emily Ratajkowski just posted a revealing view of her flawless, tanned self yet again on Instagram Saturday, reports the Daily Mail.
+Emily Ratajkowski just posted a revealing view of her flawless, tanned self yet again on Instagram, reports the Daily Mail.
 The sultry vixen is clad in a barely-there polka-dot bikini that leaves little to the imagination while she sunbathes on a yacht.
 The image, captioned by her with four hearts, showcases Ratajkowski’s enviable figure and well-toned posterior.

-The pic has about 700,000 likes so far, and also shows the 27-year-old model and actress, who has been vacationing in Greece, conversing with a buddy who is catching some rays beside her in a one-piece bathing suit.
+The pic has about 700,000 likes so far, and also shows the 27-year-old model and actress, who has been vacationing in Greece, conversing with a friend who is catching some rays beside her in a one-piece bathing suit.

 The photo catches a relaxed Emily laying on her stomach on a mat with her glamorous brown locks fashioned into twisty ponytails, gold hoops dangling from her ears.
 She is shown protecting her eyes with dark, cat-eyed sunglasses while basking on the deck of the watercraft.
 Comments from Instagram fans about Emily Ratajkowski’s much-photographed frame ran the gamut from “Beautiful” to “Perfect.”

-Earlier, the gorgeous star who made a name for herself by prancing through Robin Thicke’s “Blurred Lines” video topless, said that she wanted to land more acting roles, according to the Inquisitr.
-Since the success of “Blurred Lines,” Emily Ratajkowski has tried out her acting chops in movies such as In Darkness, Gone Girl and I Feel Pretty.
+Earlier, the gorgeous star, who made a name for herself by prancing topless through Robin Thicke’s “Blurred Lines” video, said that she wanted to land more acting roles, according to the Inquisitr.
+Since the success of “Blurred Lines,” Emily Ratajkowski has tried out her acting chops in movies such as In Darkness, Gone Girl, and I Feel Pretty.

 The versatile siren is even set to be the lead in a film out later this year by the name of Cruise.
-The movie, that’s in post-production right now, has a storyline that takes place in the 1980s.
+The movie, which is in post-production right now, has a storyline that takes place in the 1980s.
 According to iMDB, the plot is about a young Italian-American bad boy who falls in love with a Jewish girl that hails from Long Island.

 Ratajkowski lamented the lack of great parts for women and said that movies in general “are in a weird place right now.”